cloudflare/cloudflare-docs/content/pages/functions/plugins/mailchannels.md

 {{</example>}}

 {{<Aside type= "note" header="Use a different selector">}}
-You can substitute `mailchannels.domainkey` for any name with the format `<selector_key>._domainkey`.
-You can choose any value as the selector, as long as it is permitted as a DNS hostname (that is, all lowercase letters, numbers and hyphens).
+You can substitute `mailchannels._domainkey` for any name with the format `<selector_key>._domainkey`.
+You can choose any value as the selector, as long as it is permitted as a DNS hostname (that is, all lowercase letters, numbers, and hyphens).
 {{</Aside>}}

 Your record should look like: